 The paper will be graded, and the oral examination will be conducted, by a committee of two faculty members including the student's advisor, and decided upon by the advisor in consultation with the student.
 The committee will report a single grade for the paper and the oral together; possible grades on the paper are high pass, pass, and fail.
 In order for a passing grade to be awarded, both examiners must agree that a passing grade is warranted.
 Receipt of a grade of fail will be considered sufficient grounds for termination from the program; however, the final decision in all such cases will be made by the faculty as a whole, not simply by the two examiners.
+In exceptional cases, the faculty may decide to allow the student to submit a brief proposal for submitting a revised or perhaps even entirely new Qualifying Paper.
+If the proposal is accepted, the revised or new Qualifying Paper must be successfully defended before the end of May of that year for the student to continue in the program.

-7. Dissertation Proposal and Topical Examination
+8. Dissertation Proposal and Topical Examination

 After successful completion of the Qualifying Paper and oral, it is expected that students will be ready to begin work towards the dissertation.
 The second half of the third year and the following summer should be devoted to preliminary work on the topic of the dissertation, culminating in the production of a Dissertation Proposal and an associated oral examination known as the Topical.
-(It is not assumed that there will necessarily be a close connection between the topic of the dissertation and that of the Qualifying Paper - although this typically will be the case.
+(It is not assumed that there will necessarily be a close connection between the topic of the dissertation and that of the Qualifying Paper- although this typically will be the case.
 Sometimes work on the Qualifying Paper will have the effect of excluding certain issues from the subject-matter of the dissertation.
 But even in such cases, the preliminary work on the dissertation can be understood as a natural sequel to the Qualifying Paper.)

 The Dissertation Proposal is a paper of roughly 15-20 pages.
 It should constitute a viable plan for a dissertation-sized piece of original (but researchable) material.
 It is understood that the plan of a dissertation can often change substantially in the course of writing.

 The Dissertation Proposal is not supposed to be a summary of already completed work, or an inescapable commitment concerning the shape and content of the dissertation; it is intended to be a clear initial design from which to begin writing the dissertation.
-The Proposal should be accompanied by a bibliography, which should include both works already read and works expected to be read in the course of writing the dissertation; however, it is not expected to have the scope or detail of the bibliography of a completed dissertation.
+A successful proposal must demonstrate a clear and plausible plan for substantial work of philosophical significance and interest, of the appropriate shape and size.